Off-Ice Hockey Training for Unstoppable Strength and Speed

 You strengthen the spinal erectors, glutes and hamstrings all in one go.
-And it's such a low-intensity movement that you can do it multiple times per week without hampering your recovery.
+Plus, it's such a low-intensity movement that you can do it multiple times per week without hampering your recovery.

 Yes, despite what certain trainers falsely claim, direct core training is important for athletes.